Management Practices Matter

 Having access to perspectives outside of their team can make a world of difference and helps to create some additional accountability and exposure.
 Done right, manager learning support groups provide a safe place for new managers to explore difficult situations, share best practices, and celebrate successes.

-Does your organization have an easy to access handbook or toolkit for new managers?
-If not, you might want to create one.
-A new manager handbook should outline a manager’s general responsibilities, expectations, mistakes to avoid, and provide useful tips and tools on how to be successful in their new role – especially in the first 90-days.
+Does your organization provide easy to access to management content, handbooks, or toolkits for new managers?
+If not, you might want to create them.
+A new manager handbook, often supported by research-backed microlearning, should outline a manager’s general responsibilities, expectations, mistakes to avoid, and provide useful tips and tools on how to be successful in their new role – especially in the first 90-days.

 Done right, the new manager handbook should serve as a trusted resource to answer common questions and navigate the most common challenges faced by a new manager at your company.
 It can also be a great guide for those considering being promoted to a management position for the first time.